Ritwikrajsingh/PingPong/README.md

 # PingPong

-It's my first [Kivy](https://kivy.org) program.
+*Pong* is my first pyhton program/game based on [Kivy](https://kivy.org).

 ![PingPong](pong.png)

 # My Experience

-- It's my first repository on kivy/python based program.
+- My first repository on kivy/python based program.

 - First porgram with mouse control rather than keys.

-- Capable of running in Android.
+- Capable of running with touchscreen.

 # Future Objectives

-- I'm goin to convert it in **apk**.
+- To convert it into **apk** for Android.

-- Going to add more levels and fuctionality for fun.
+- To add more levels and fuctionality.

 - Improvement in UI.

-Although it was fun and easy to learn.
+It was fun getting started with Kivy.